-In 2018 North Bay Hydro Distribution Ltd. ("NBHDL") once again met or exceeded all performance targets, continuing the 5-year trend that consistently shows an efficient, stable business meeting industry objectives.
+In 2019 North Bay Hydro Distribution Ltd. ("NBHDL") once again met or exceeded all performance targets, continuing the 5-year trend that consistently shows an efficient, stable business meeting industry objectives.

-- In 2018 NBHDL achieved 146% of its 2015-2020 Conservation and Demand ("CDM") target.
+- ✓ NBHDL operates under the distribution license ED-2003-0024.
+It owns, operates and manages the assets associated with the distribution of electricity to approximately 21,000 residential customers and 3,000 business customers operating in the city of North Bay. - ✓ In 2019 NBHDL completed the successful purchase of Espanola Regional Hydro.
+This acquisition will play a part in NBHDL's measured growth as the two entities move towards full integration in 2022. - ✓ Through April 2019 NBHDL achieved 151% of its 2015-2020 Conservation and Demand ("CDM") target.
 A significant driver of this achievement is the leading edge, technologically advanced cogeneration plant that went into operation in late 2015 at the North Bay Regional Health Centre.
 This project continues to be a great success for all partners involved.
-NBHDL's strength is in its CDM team and its foundation. - NBHDL continues to be a leading example of how locally based LDCs play a critical and unique role in the distributed energy future Ontario is embracing and the delivery of energy efficiency programs.
-Continuing with the forward-thinking approach, NBHDL continued development on the first microgrid of its kind in Canada on the local Community Energy Park, which went into operation in late May of 2019.
-This project will be a significant example to LDCs looking to provide green energy and resiliency to its communities. - NBHDL continued to work in collaboration with other LDC's through the CustomerFirst framework to jointly plan and implement CDM programs.
-The CustomerFirst team includes Greater Sudbury Hydro, Northern Ontario Wires, PUC Distribution, Espanola Hydro, Newmarket-Tay Hydro, and NBHDL.
-This partnership allows utilities to design and deliver more cost effective CDM projects resulting in greater savings for customers. - Following improvements in our 2017 social media campaigns for higher level engagements, we continued to press on to expand our audience.
-Efforts to enhance the detail of posts that may assist our community through available programs, conservation and general outreach were visibly successful through a 135% growth in followers to our social media accounts. - NBHDL conducted its bi-annual customer satisfaction survey and continues to score well relative to provincial and national averages.
-This is something NBHDL takes pride in and will look to improve going in to its 2021 COS. - The tree replacement initiative continues to be an encouragingly well-received program that results in an annual waiting list.
-In an effort to promote a Green Canopy and to give back to customers affected by NBHDL's vegetation management work, staff have planted over 100 trees/shrubs throughout the City.
-This brings the program total to 492 since it began. - NBHDL has delivered on another successful year while addressing the considerable challenges of an aging workforce, a trend seen across the industry.
-2017 represented the start of a significant transition in the senior management team that continued through 2018 as the company executed on a succession plan that had been in development over the last several years. - NBHDL continues to participate in many community-based events, made possible because of our presence in North Bay and the significant relationships NBHDL has fostered at the local level.
-The positive outreach, commitment and dedication found through these opportunities, such as bucket rides at the annual Christmas walk and safety presentations at local children centres, ensures that NBHDL continues to be an integral part of our City.
+Looking forward to future years, provincial CDM programs will be administered through a more centralized delivery, but NBHDL will continue to assist its customers in any way possible to achieve their conservation goals. - ✓ NBHDL continued to be a leading example of how locally based LDCs play a critical and unique role in the distributed energy future Ontario is embracing and the delivery of energy efficiency programs.
+Continuing with the forward-thinking approach, NBHDL continued facilitating the connection of the first microgrid of its kind in Canada with the local Community Energy Park, which went into operation in late May of 2019.
+This project will be a significant example to LDCs looking to provide green energy and resiliency to its communities. - ✓ NBHDL continued its healthy financial performance in 2019.
+Liquidity and leverage ratios were well within the target for a healthy, stable company.
+While the achieved return-on-equity fell outside the deemed threshold, NBHDL is now in the sixth year of a five-year rate cycle and will be filing an upcoming Cost of Service (COS) application to address future capital infrastructure and operating requirements. - ✓ NBHDL conducted its bi-annual customer safety survey and continues to score well relative to provincial and national averages.
+This is something NBHDL takes pride in as part of an overall safe work philosophy. - ✓ The tree replacement initiative continues to be an encouragingly well-received program that results in an annual waiting list.
+In an effort to promote a Green Canopy and to give back to customers affected by NBHDL's vegetation management work, staff planted over 100 trees/shrubs throughout the City.
+This brings the program total to 522 since it began. - ✓ Our overall Scorecard performance is a result of NBHDL's continued investment in our infrastructure, our employees and in our response to customer needs.

-The details provided in this report on service quality, customer satisfaction, safety, system reliability, asset management, cost control, CDM results, and financial ratios confirm NBHDL's continuing strong performance in 2018.
+The details provided in this report on service quality, customer satisfaction, safety, system reliability, asset management, cost control, CDM results, and financial ratios confirm NBHDL's continuing strong performance in 2019.